littleyee/Get-Notification/README.md

 ## install.py:

-This is a Python script that launches a VM and installs a specified app via its .apk file.
+This is a Python script that looks for and launches installed VMs and installs a specified app via its .apk file.
-It is in an early stage at this point, but it should be a good example for the groundwork:

 Usage: from the command line: python install.py "Path to APK to install" Or:  python3 install.py "Path to APK to install" (It is written in Python 3)